ART GALLERY EXHIBITION: 5th Sur:biennial

 Joey Terrill’s works are included as part of a travelling exhibition, Axis Mundo: Queer Networks in Chicano L.A.
 In an interview soon after the opening at Hunter College Art Galleries in New York, Terrill stated “Regarding the 1970s and what I would refer to as the Chicano gay liberation movement, it felt new, fresh, and open to possibilities.
 We, including feminists and other socially progressive activists seeking change, all had this sense that what we were doing was pioneering a new society.
 There was not a previous queer Latinx social or art movement that I could reference or build upon, so we were making it up as we went along.
 Having said that, it was also a little scary.”

-Communication Access Realtime Translation (CART) services, 5 business days prior to the event, please contact Human Resources Staff at firstname.lastname@example.org *requests are based on provider availability*
+If you require Communication Access Realtime Translation (CART) services, please contact Event Coordinator and Jaymee Hunt at email@example.com at least 5 business days prior to the event. *Please note requests are based on provider availability*